Hobart the Capital of

 wilderness areas.

-capital, Hobart, is in the south of the island at latitude
+The capital, Hobart, is in the south of the island

-The mild temperate climate make the summer months ideal
+21.5 degrees C. The mild temperate climate make the

-Eastern Standard time.
-Hobart is on the Derwent river,
+under Australian Eastern Standard time.
+Hobart is on

-has one of the world's finest deep water harbours and
+the Derwent river, has one of the world's finest deep

-the majestic Mt Wellington in the background.
-The population
+water harbours and the majestic Mt Wellington in the

 southern most capital city, provides an international